frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Currency

 ERPNext allows you to book transactions in multiple currencies.
 There is only one currency for your book of accounts though.
-While posting your Invoices, payments in different currencies, the amount is converted to the default currency by the specified conversion rate.
+While posting your Invoices with payments in different currencies, the amount is converted to the default currency by the specified conversion rate.